 It doesn’t have to be shiny

-When reading Robb’s innovation report I was delighted to see there were 5 rules for successful innovation.
+When reading Robb’s organic innovation report I was delighted to see there were 5 rules for successful organic innovation.
 I mean, who doesn’t love both rules and a listicle?

 Proving invisible can still be interesting, this week we heard speciality re/insurer Convex were partnering with Cytora to develop an AI-powered commercial underwriting solution.

 In a similar vein, FM Global, one of the world’s largest commercial property insurers, invested $1m in RiskGenius a UK based startup that applies AI and ML to automate underwriting processes.